TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 21/Judges 21.6.md

 ---

-And the children of Israel repented them for Benjamin their brother, and said, There is one tribe cut off from Israel this day.
+The children of Israel grieved for Benjamin their brother, and said, "There is one tribe cut off from Israel this day.